A physics-based model of swarming jellyfish: Methods

 \subsection{Towards a description of active swarming jellyfish}

-We model a single jellyfish agent as an active overdamped particle at horizontal position $\mathbf{x} = (x,y)^{\top}$ and time $t$, having a velocity $\mathbf{v}(\mathbf{x},t)$ and orientation $\theta(\mathbf{x},t)$ \cite{schweitzer2003brownian, romanczuk2012active}.
-In the following, we propose a dynamical model for the velocity and the orientation of the agent which allows to capture paradigmatic behaviours of jellyfish.
+We model a single jellyfish agent as an active over-damped particle at horizontal position $\mathbf{x} = (x,y)^{\top}$ and time $t$, having a velocity $\mathbf{v}(\mathbf{x},t)$ and orientation $\theta(\mathbf{x},t)$ \cite{schweitzer2003brownian, romanczuk2012active}.
+In the following, we propose a dynamic model for the position and the orientation of the agent which allows us to capture paradigmatic behaviors of jellyfish.

 Jellyfish process environmental information by a neuronal network of several thousand neurons.
-The dynamics of this network can be regarded as a perturbed internal dynamics \cite{pallasdies2019single, satterlie2011jellyfish, garm2006rhopalia} in which neurons fire coherently and act as a single large oscillator to drive the bell pulsation.
+The dynamics of this network can be regarded as a perturbed internal dynamics \cite{pallasdies2019single, satterlie2011jellyfish, garm2006rhopalia, hoover2021neuromech} in which neurons fire coherently and act as a single large oscillator to drive the bell pulsation.
 Moreover, it has been shown that the neuronal network of jellyfish features properties of a circadian oscillator \cite{nath2017jellyfish, Winfree-80}.
 Thus, the bell pulsation can be regarded as the resulting average network oscillation \cite{malul2019levantine, gemmell2013passive, pikovsky2001synchronization}.
-For such a process it has been shown theoretically \cite{watanabe1994constants,kuramoto2003chemical, wilson2016isostable, hansel1993phase} and empirically \cite{Rosenblum-Pikovsky-01,levnajic2010phase,hagos2019synchronization, topccu2018disentangling, Kralemann_etal-13} that a low-dimensional description, in terms of a phase variable $\varphi(t)$ is possible and beneficial for a swift but reliable model development.
-Moreover, phase dynamics models are computationally light, but at the same time a reliable simplification, as they are based on observational evidence and a fit to the theory \cite{hansel1993phase, gengel2021phase,rosenblum2001phase}.
+For such a process it has been shown theoretically \cite{watanabe1994constants,kuramoto2003chemical, wilson2016isostable, hansel1993phase,levnajic2010phase,hagos2019synchronization,pikovsky2001synchronization} and empirically \cite{topccu2018disentangling, Kralemann_etal-13} that a low-dimensional description, in terms of a phase variable $\varphi(t)$ is possible and beneficial for a swift but reliable model development.
+Moreover, phase dynamics models are computationally light, but at the same time a reliable simplification, as they are based on observational evidence and a fit to the theory \cite{hansel1993phase, gengel2021phase, rosenblum2001phase,Kralemann_etal-13}.